drkshrk/EcoDiscordPlugin/ConfigurationNoGUI.md

 **MinEmbedSizeForFooter**
 Determines for what sizes of embeds to show the footer containing meta information about posted embeds.
 All embeds of sizes bigger than the selected one will have footers as well.

+**EmbedColorHex**
+Determines the color of the left outline of embeds.
+Must be a valid hexadecimal color string.